MyGet/MyGetDocs/Docs.Site/Docs/Reference/Symbols.markdown

 In the Visual Studio Debugger options, you can disable the *Require source files to exactly match the original version* toggle if you are confident the `.dll` and `.pdb` can be different.
 We advise against this as the debugging symbols that will be loaded come from a different build than the one you are tying to debug, but it can be a last resort to get at least an idea of the source code for the assembly being debugged.

 <p class="alert alert-warning">
-    <strong>Note for users generating Portable PDB's (.NET Standard):</strong> MyGet can currently not rewrite the PDB file to allow linking to source code due to a limitation in how Portable PDB's work.
-We recommend using <a href="https://github.com/ctaggart/SourceLink">one of the SourceLink MSBuild tasks to embed sources</a>.
+    <strong>Note for users generating Portable PDB's (.NET Standard):</strong> MyGet <em>can</em> serve the <code>.pdb</code> file to Visual Studio, Rider, WinDBG etc., but we can not rewrite the PDB file to allow linking to source code.
+Portable PDB's work differently in this regard.
+To support source stepping, we recommend using <a href="https://github.com/ctaggart/SourceLink">one of the SourceLink MSBuild tasks to embed sources</a>.
+The <a href="https://github.com/NuGet/Home/issues/6104#issuecomment-361487296">symbols package discussion on NuGet's GitHub</a> may also provide additional tips and tricks.
 </p>

 ### The source files are still in their original location